Prospective students

 You will also have clinical education experiences with team physicians and physical therapists associated with OSU athletics and local hospitals.

-The six full-time program faculty are not only experienced educators, they have served as athletic trainers at many universities (DePauw, Duke, Indiana, Indiana State, UNC-Chapel Hill, OSU, Portland, Stanford, UCLA, USC), high schools, rehabilitation clinics, in the industrial setting and traveled internationally with sports teams.
+The seven full-time program faculty not only are experienced educators, but they also have served as athletic trainers at many universities (DePauw, Duke, Indiana, Indiana State, UNC-Chapel Hill, OSU, Portland, Stanford, UCLA, USC, Fresno State), high schools, rehabilitation clinics and industrial setting, and some have traveled internationally with sports teams.

 Outcomes tables